jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 ![Expand Column](expand_column.png)

-This method takes the column name to expand (the `column` parameter).
-Optionally, it takes (as does `Table.from_objects`) a set of fields to extract from each object (the `fields` parameter).
-If you don't provide this then a union of all fields is produced.
+The first parameter is the column name to expand (the `column` parameter).
+The second argument, `fields`, can optionally provide a set of names to extract from each object (this is also the case for `Table.from_objects`).
+If not set, then a union of all fields is produced.
 Finally, the `prefix` parameter controls adding a prefix to new column names.
 By default, it will add the name of the source column, but in this case, just the value is needed.
-Now back to a second transpose:
+Now, back to a second transpose:

 ![Second Transpose](second_transpose.png)

 This time, a `key_column` entry is needed to keep the `Category` as a column.
 You can specify any number of columns which should not be transposed.
 The `value_column_name` allows us to change the output from `Value` to `Target`.
 Finally, also set the `attribute_column_name` as `Year`.
 The result is a table with three columns - `Category`, `Year`, and `Target`.
-The `Target` column contains the sales targets for each month as a `Vector`, so the next step is to expand this into rows (using the `expand_to_rows` method`) and then finally add a `Month` column (using a row number function):
+The `Target` column contains the sales targets for each month as a `Vector`, so the next step is to expand this into rows (using the `expand_to_rows` method) and then finally add a `Month` column (using a row number function):

 ![Expand to Rows](expand_to_rows.png)